 Each believer attempts to follow God’s call.
 Each wrestles with vocation.
 This is the process of discernment, one of the tasks of discipleship.

 What decisions are you ruminating about these days?
 As “back to school” approaches, a sort of new year appears.
 What calls to you during this season?
-May you feel the Spirit’s leading as you ponder the decisions that will someday appear on your obituary!
+May you feel the Spirit’s leading as you ponder the decisions that might go on your Linked In profile now, and which will someday appear on your obituary!